 Also, that day you can order a prayer or simply enter your name on a piece of paper.
 The card will be hung by temple staff on lanterns hanging over the temple.
 This is to guarantee happiness and success.
 This service is paid and quite expensive (about 12,5$), but it is one of the temple’s methods of earning money.

 We have spent a Buddha’s Birthday at the Donghaksa Temple in Gongju.
-More about visit in that place, I will write in my next post.
+More about the visit to that place, I will write in my next post.

-In 2020, the main activities are scheduled for April 24th -26th, 2020.
-The solemn parade will pass through the city on April 25th, and the Cultural Festival will take place on April 26th.
+In 2021, the main activities are scheduled for May 15th -16th, 2021, although the exhibition of the traditional lanterns will start as of April.
+The solemn parade will pass through the city on May 15th, and the Cultural Festival will take place on May 16th.

 Detailed information about the event, addresses and maps can be found on the lotus lantern festival official website: llf.or.kr